 Patrick, for its part, it is a slower and less easy to use character, but its ability to lift and throw objects can be useful both in attack and in solving environmental puzzles, some of which are also particularly cared for thanks to some objects that can only be used by starfish, which can change the morphology of the pitch.
 To close the trio there is SandyIn addition to being able to count on his karateka skills, the Texan squirrel has a practical lasso with which to glide, hang and swing on some specific hooks and even "catch" enemies on the fly, defeating them in one fell swoop.
 It goes without saying that the game tries to make us use all the characters by creating special areas for each one, giving us occasionally the possibility to change them at our convenience but obviously in some places it is mandatory to use a certain character.
 Although all are well characterized, Sandy is the most fun to use while Patrick is, on the whole, the least successful.

 The areas to be explored are quite vast, rich in objects to be collected and inclusive of puzzles and secondary areas.
 Level design definitely shows the sign of time, resulting functional but not very cohesive and coherent.
-There is no lack of boss fights, swinging in inspiration but still fun and equipped with that particular flicker that permeates all the production linked to SpongeBob.
+There is no shortage of boss fights, swinging in inspiration but still fun and equipped with that particular flicker that permeates all the production linked to SpongeBob.
 Overall, the game is capable of entertaining for its entire duration (among the 7 and the 10 hours, about the time it takes to pronounce the full title), with a good variety of situations and different panoramas to explore, while leaving a somewhat stale aftertaste.

 Out of the water

-SpongeBob Squarepants: Battle for Bikini Bottom - Rehydrated, is a excellent example of how you can make a remaster edition at budget price (it sells for around € 30) without incurring a lazy or lax creation, keeping the original production value intact but adapting everything in an absolutely enjoyable way even today.
-Not all golden shimmers are the ones that glisten_ the difficulty rate is not very high and in general the seventeen years since the original game are felt, but still manages to work and convince.
-Considering that the platform genre has not been in vogue anymore (unfortunately) for many years, SpongeBob Squarepants: Battle for Bikini Bottom - Rehydrated is a small breath of fresh air (it had to be said) that will make happiness especially for the youngest players and all sponge lovers with square trousers.
+SpongeBob Squarepants: Battle for Bikini Bottom - Rehydrated, is a great example of how you can do a remaster edition at budget price (it sells for around € 30) without incurring a lazy or lax creation, keeping the original production value intact but adapting everything in an absolutely enjoyable way even today.
+Not all golden shimmers are the ones that shine_ the difficulty rate is not very high and in general the seventeen years since the original game are felt, but still manages to work and convince.
+Considering that the platformer genre has not been in vogue anymore (unfortunately) for many years, SpongeBob Squarepants: Battle for Bikini Bottom - Rehydrated is a small breath of fresh air (it had to be said) that will make happiness especially for the youngest players and all sponge lovers with square trousers.